-The measure will increase the fees for fuel, title fees, and motor vehicle license taxes, and creates a new state tax on motor and diesel fuel.
-These increases in fees and indexing of fuel taxes to the Consumer Price Index will result in increased costs to citizens.
+The measure will increase the fees for fuel, title fees, and motor vehicle license taxes.
+It also creates a new state tax on motor and diesel fuel.
+These increases in fees and indexing of fuel taxes to the CPI will result in increased costs to citizens.